10 YouTube Video Ideas to Turn All Eyes on You

 Conversely, they retain 80% of what they see.

-Shoot a video teaser of what attendees can expect when they sign up to attend your event.
+Event promotion videos (this one from Unilever is pretty awesome) are great at building excitement and anticipation for an event, shoot a video teaser of what attendees can expect when they sign up to attend your event.
 Film snippets of the locale, the guest list, the itinerary and more.
 Set it to music and add voice-overs where appropriate to amplify the production quality.

 5. Tell a Story